Looking forward to spring but also looking back to autumn with these moist pumpkin cupcakes topped with cream cheese frosting made of cashews.

 - lemon zest

-- In the bowl of the electric mixer, fitted with a paddle attachment, blend toogether the eggyolks, sugar and sunflower oil on a medium speed until well combined.
+In the bowl of the electric mixer, fitted with a paddle attachment, blend together the egg yolks, sugar and sunflower oil on medium speed until well combined.

-- The smoothness of the frosting will actually depend on the quality of the blender you have.
-My blender is not top quality, so it's quite difficult getting a perfect smooth frosting
+The smoothness of the frosting will actually depend on the quality of the blender you have.
+My blender is not top quality, so it’s quite difficult getting a perfectly smooth frosting

 PRINT THIS RECIPE AND MAKE YOUR PERSONALIZED USE YOUR NOODLES COOKBOOK